hiyouga/LLaMA-Factory/README.md

 1. **[MachineMindset](https://github.com/PKU-YuanGroup/Machine-Mindset/)**: A series of MBTI Personality large language models, capable of giving any LLM 16 different personality types based on different datasets and training methods.

 </details>

-> [!TIP]
-> If you have a project that should be incorporated, please contact via email or create a pull request.

 ## License